alxroyer/scenario/doc/src/advanced.handlers.rst

     Using enums is usually a better option in as much as they can be type checked in camparison with simple strings.

-The :py:meth:`scenario.handlers.Handlers.install()` method has a couple of parameters that specialize the way the handlers live and are triggered:
+The :py:meth:`scenario._handlers.Handlers.install()` method has a couple of parameters that specialize the way the handlers live and are triggered:

 :scenario:
     Related scenario, if any.